-The Fund may estimate that it has distributed more than its income and net realized capital gains; therefore, a portion of your distribution may be a return of capital.
+The Fund estimates that it has distributed more than its income and capital gains; therefore, a portion of your distribution may be a return of capital.
 A return of capital may occur for example, when some or all of the money that you invested in the Fund is paid back to you.
-A return of capital distribution does not necessarily reflect the Fund's investment performance and should not be confused with "yield," "income" or "profit."
+A return of capital distribution does not necessarily reflect the Fund's investment performance and should not be confused with "yield" or "income."

-The following table provides information regarding the Fund's total return performance based on net asset value (NAV) over various time periods as well as the Fund's annualized and cumulative distribution rates.
+The following table provides the Fund's total return performance based on net asset value (NAV) over various time periods compared to the Fund's annualized and cumulative distribution rates.

-Current Fiscal Period's Annualized Distribution Rate on NAV1
+Current Fiscal Period's Annualized Distribution Rate on NAV2

 Circular 230 disclosure: To ensure compliance with requirements imposed by the U.S. Treasury, we inform you that any U.S. tax advice contained in this communication (including any attachments) is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding penalties under the Internal Revenue Code or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.